Security Issues & Vulnerabilities

 If you'd rather someone else maintains your site security we offer a WordPress management service which includes:

-- WordPress & Plugin Updates: We will update your site each time WordPress releases a minor or major update.
-We will also check plugins and update these as they become compatible with the latest WordPress version (or straight away in the case of security updates).
+- Updates: We will ensure that your site is updated each time WordPress releases a minor or major update after checking if it is compatible with your plugins (or straight away in the case of security updates).
+We will also monitor plugins and update these as they become compatible with the latest WordPress version (or straight away in the case of security updates).

 Contact us to find out how we can help keep your WordPress website secure and give you peace of mind.